eHorlyck/shield-icons/README.md

 ```
 #00B388
 ```
+- #### Way to Use Case of Download SVG & PNG
+    - By default whenever you click on Download.
+You will get a SVG icon.
+This Icon owned by Simple Icons.
+Follow their rules for use them.
+    - Switch to SVG > PNG for download PNG icon of any Brand.

 ## Support
 👍🏻 If you're using this project & happy with it or you appreciate what I do and wish to support my work, you can consider by